 While I understand that some people may have a dogma against medications and would prefer to do things the natural way, as a pharmacist, Hashimoto’s patient, and advocate, I am not a proponent of telling my readers to martyr themselves for a cause.
-In contrast to other medications that act as artificial chemical messengers to block or activate pathways in our bodies, thyroid medications are the same chemical structure as our internally produced thyroid hormones, and most of the symptoms associated with thyroid medications are usually due to improper dosing.
+In contrast to other medications that act as artificial chemical messengers to block or activate pathways in our bodies, thyroid medications have the same chemical structure as our internally produced thyroid hormones, and most of the symptoms associated with thyroid medications are usually due to improper dosing.

-In some cases, once the autoimmune attack is balanced, the person may be able to wean off thyroid medications naturally under their doctor’s supervision.
+In some cases, once the autoimmune attack is balanced, the person may be able to wean off thyroid medications naturally, under their doctor’s supervision.

 Stage 4: Overt Hypothyroidism